People's Choice Award for Favorite Group

-The People's Choice Awards for Favorite Band is one of the awards handed out at the People's Choice Awards.
+The People's Choice Awards for Favorite Group is one of the awards handed out at the People's Choice Awards.
 It was first awarded to Maroon 5 in 2012.
 The band is the most-nominated artist in the category together with Imagine Dragons.
 Both acts have earned a total of six nominations each.
 BTS is the most-awarded group in the category, having won four times.